 Benjamin Yamoah would like to welcome everyone on this team; he personally thanks the members for joining shoulders to help push his vision to the height it ought to be.
 ‘Atoms of Fashion’ is a vision that once laid deep in the shadows of his dreams.
 He strongly believed that with the right people, he will be able to transport it from shear ideas into tangible reality.
 He believes in this core idea: that one's ability to accomplish greatness is limitless if money was not an issue.
 If asked to list 10 things one would like to accomplish if money was not an issue the list would be endless; this endless possibility is what he wants to deliver to a student going to college/university in Ontario, who are in financial need.
 It is a commitment of helping students prepare for their futures and support their efforts in pursuing academic excellence, challenging them for higher achievement.
 Above all, he has a desire to give back and to make a difference; and with a smile he is calling on everyone to contribute in any way possible to the AOF Scholarship Fund.
 Benjamin wears man hats, besides being the founder of Atoms of Fashion, he is also the owner of Envoy Photography, expressing his art through the lens.
 Being an artist himself, Benjamin is also working on a new men's clothing line which is set to launch in 2019.

-With her bubbly personality, Deidra brings a livelihood to the team like no other.
+With her bubbly personality, Deidra Smith brings a livelihood to the team like no other.
 Founded owner of Déesse Heir Inc., Deidra strives to make every woman look their best and feel confident whether she's rocking her own locks or adding extensions to compliment her style.
 This year, along with premiering her own business, she is excited to join the team to make Atoms of Fashion this year the best of its kind!
-Her contributions to the project was with no hesitation, especially when she discovered that AOF will honor two students with the award.
+Her contributions to the project was with no hesitation, especially when she discovered that AOF will honor two students with a scholarship to help further their career.
 Always an advocate for giving back to the community, Deidra is all in for this year's event and looks forward to meet fashion-minded individuals like herself.

 Nana Bediako also known as Mr. Tailor is a Canadian Artist, Fashion Designer, and a Bespoke Tailor.
 He is a recent graduate from the Toronto Film School’s Fashion Design program and the University of Waterloo's Fine Arts program.
 He is currently taking a multi-disciplinary approach in melding together a career in painting and bespoke tailoring.
 Throughout his adolescence, Nana Bediako spent majority of his time with his grandmother whom he assisted selling African fabrics at the market.
 His mother was a seamstress, who taught him how to sew buttons and hems for her and her small business.
 While growing up in Ghana, Bediako explains that there was not a roaring clothing industry for high end fashion, and what did exist in the field of clothing production was dominated by women.
 Thus, Bediako did not see fashion or fine art as a direction; rather he decided to study the mathematical precision of architecture.
 The artist began his art training at Accra Academy, Ghana.
 By the age of sixteen, he started his own clothing brand by the name of Loggiz Wear.
 In 2005, he immigrated to Canada, and it is at this point that Bediako began to build a strong interest in art and fashion.
 Atoms of Fashion is excited to have Nana on board as he will help mentor this year's fashion student's who will showcase at the fashion show.